 I suppose it was quite a brave thing to do.
-But I was sure I was doing the right thing, and that was proven when Fleur T was an instant success, and I was commissioned to design limited edition collections for Liberty of London.
-My portfolio of exclusive stockists has since grown to include 65 elite boutiques worldwide, including the New York department store Barneys, which has stocked Fleur of England lingerie for twenty-four consecutive seasons.
+But I was sure I was doing the right thing.
+Fortunately, my instincts were correct, Fleur T was an instant success and I was commissioned to design a limited-edition collection for Liberty of London!

 I was honoured to have my influential role in British lingerie design given a royal seal of approval in 2003, when Princess Anne presented me with the ‘Fashion Export Newcomer’ award.
-Since then I’ve been recognised by both international trade forums and fashion press as a leader within the luxury lingerie market for my exquisite designs and imagery.
+Since then I’ve been recognised by both international trade forums and fashion press as a leader within the luxury lingerie market.

 Not at all - I’m pleased to say that as my business has grown, so has my family!
 I met James, who is now my husband when I was working between Somerset and London.
 We were parted when I moved to Hong Kong for work, but I missed James so much that I returned to England to be with him.

 James and I now have two young sons - George and Ernest - and I take huge delight in juggling my two worlds of ‘yummy mummy’ and ‘creative businesswoman’.
-But I consider my company to be my first baby, a daughter and it is through Fleur of England that my creativity and naturally feminine style are fulfilled.
+But I consider my company to be my first baby and it is through Fleur of England that my creativity and naturally feminine style are fulfilled.

 James was living in Bristol, and as well as falling in love with him I also fell for Bristol.
 It has been described as “the city of extended youth”, and is renowned for its culture of creativity.
 I think it is the perfect setting for the Fleur of England team, and our studio is based in a bohemian area of the city.
 It is from here that we perfect all the design, pattern and fitting work that has enabled us to build our international reputation for leading edge design, attention to detail and supreme fit.

 Throughout the years Fleur of England has evolved into a brand I feel encompasses the feeling of modern luxury and sensuality.
-My signature style is romantic yet incredibly sexy, creating designs that empower the modern woman.
-The Fleur of England collections embody the playfulness, elegance and strength of the Fleur of England woman and I have so much fun creating timeless collections for our loyal customer.
+My signature style is romantic yet incredibly sexy and fashion forwards, creating designs that empower the modern woman.
+My collections are designed to embody the playfulness, elegance and strength of the Fleur of England woman.

 It has been an incredible journey and I can honestly say I have loved every minute of it!
 Some of the best moments have been winning the UK newcomers export award and introducing my Mother to Princess Anne.
-Of course, launching the collection in Libertys and Barney's New York has been a proud moment for me, and who we have supplied with them for 25 seasons.
+Of course, launching the collection in Liberty’s and Barney's New York.
 I would also have to add the launch of our iconic boudoir bra in the Jasmine collection for Spring 2013.
-The Jasmine boudoir bra has set the trend for the boudoir bra globally and continues to be one of our best sellers.
-It was also an honour to have won the Venus International business woman of the year award.
-Lastly, I'd have to say the launch of the Resort collection and the photoshoots are definitely a highlight!
+The Jasmine boudoir bra has set the trend for the boudoir bra globally and continues to be one of our best sellers!

 To find out more about Fleur's journey to success, listen to the recent podcast on BBCBristol radio here.